ansys/pyscadeone/doc/source/api/svc/stpimporter.rst

   * Tolerance (SSM::tolerance or *real* argument of SSM::check)
   * Probes are not taken into account (SSM::check)
-  * Check of parts of a complex type (SSM::check with paths, indexes, occurrences, ...)
+  * Check of parts of a complex type (SSM::check with paths, indexes, occurrences, etc.)
-  * Complex checks (ranges, *lambda* expressions, ...)
+  * Complex checks (ranges, *lambda* expressions, etc.)
   * Images checks (SSM::check image).

 * CSV files - only SSS files are converted.